Helmut Volz

 Helmut Volz (/de/; 1 August 1911 in Göppingen - 23 October 1978) was a German experimental nuclear physicist who worked on the German nuclear energy project during World War II.
-In the latter years of World War II, he became a professor at Erlangen University.
-He declined to take a position offered to him in the United States after the war, and he continued his teaching and research at Erlangen.
+In the latter years of World War II, he became a professor at the University of Erlangen–Nuremberg.
+He declined to take a position offered to him in the United States after the war, and he continued his teaching and research at the University of Erlangen–Nuremberg.

 Education

-From 1929 to 1933, Volz studied at the Eberhard-Karls-Universität Tübingen and the Ludwig-Maximilians-Universität München.
+From 1929 to 1933, Volz studied at the University of Tübingen and the Ludwig-Maximilians-Universität München.
 He received his doctorate in 1935 under Hans Geiger at the University of Tübingen.